-3.07.03: Are there written and communicated procedures in place that require food handlers to report any cuts or grazes and/or if they are suffering any illnesses that might be a contamination risk to the products being produced, and return to work requirements?
-(In countries with health privacy/confidentiality laws, e.g. USA, auditors can check procedure/policy but not the actual records).
+2.06.02: Are there written and communicated procedures in place that require food handlers to report any cuts or grazes and/or if they are suffering from any illnesses that might be a contamination risk to the products being produced, and return to work requirements?
+(In countries with health privacy/confidentiality laws, e.g. USA, auditors can check procedure/policy but not actual records)

-Total compliance (10 points): There should be documented procedures that are communicated (e.g., worker signature on a training log) to food handlers, requiring them to report any cuts, grazes and/or any illnesses that might be a food safety cross contamination risk.
+Total compliance (10 points): There should be documented procedures that are communicated to food handlers (signed records), requiring them to report any cuts, grazes and/or any illnesses that might be a food safety cross contamination risk.
 The procedures should indicate return to work requirements for affected workers: to whom the food handlers should report, how the issue is recorded and appropriate actions to be taken for a particular issue.
-Auditors should not request to review records where countries have laws covering privacy/confidentiality of health records, and therefore a verbal confirmation should be gained.
+Auditors should not request to review records where countries have laws covering privacy/confidentiality of health records, and therefore, a verbal confirmation should be gained.